 With the detail and conservation of 60,000 artworks, the Palace serves as a museum today and it illustrates 5 centuries of the French History.
 There are over 2,300 rooms in the Palace and it has been listed as a World Heritage Site for 30 years now.
 Take your time to explore as many rooms as you can and imagine the opulent life of King Louis XVI and his wife, Marie Antoinette, who were the last Royals to live there before the French Revolution.

 When planning your day, make sure to allocate enough time to visit the Estate of Trianon and the Queen’s Hamlet as well.
 It’s worth to spend some time strolling through the monumental and the explicitly well manicured gardens that will allow you to feel like you are in another century surrounded by sculptures and water fountains.
 To make your visit easier, download the free Palace of Versailles app on your phone!

-Since the Palace is quite close to Paris, it’s easy to organize a day trip from the city.
+Visiting the Palace of Versailles is one of the best day trips from Paris as it’s quite close to the city.
 Trains run frequently between Paris and the Palace of Versailles, the journey takes around 40-45 minutes in one way.

 6. Château de Chantilly

 Château de Chantilly is a fascinating castle for those wishing to visit a fairytale destination while in France and it can easily be reached on a day trip from Paris.
 Located just 50 km from the city, Château de Chantilly is best reached by train from the central Gare du Nord station with the journey taking around 30 minutes.

 Travellers will need to book their ticket from Gare du Nord to the Chantilly-Gouvieux station, from where you will need to walk around 15 minutes to reach the chateau.
 There are even combi tickets available that offer train tickets plus entrance to the chateau and these can be purchased from one of the ticket offices at the Gare du Nord station.